ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tool-panel-columns/index.md

 - **Values Section**: Columns here will form the grid's [Aggregations](/aggregation/).
 The grid calls this function 'Aggregations', however for the UI we follow the Excel naming convention and call it 'Values'.
 - **Column Labels (Pivot) Section**: Columns here will form the grid's [Pivot](/pivoting/).
 The grid calls this function 'Pivot', however for the UI we follow the Excel naming convention and call it 'Column Labels'.

-<image-caption src="tool-panel-columns/resources/screenshot.png" alt="AG Grid Tool Panel Section" width="50rem" centered="true"></image-caption>
+<image-caption src="tool-panel-columns/resources/screenshot.png" alt="AG Grid Tool Panel Section" width="50rem" centered="true" constrained="true"></image-caption>

 ## Section Visibility